zamdzhiev/Qimaera/README.md

 ## <a id="getting_started"></a> Getting Started

 We recommend starting by reading and executing code from file `Example.idr`.
-It contains simple examples using the functions defined in `Unitary.idr` and `QuantumState.idr`.
+It contains simple examples using the functions defined in `Unitary.idr` and `QuantumOp.idr`.